kaan36875/steam-text-to-speech/README.md

 2. Make a new Steam account for bot.
 3. Put the username and password in "config.json".
 (2FA must be disabled)
 4. Put the Amazon AWS keys in "config.json".
+5. Install requirements by using 'pip install -r requirements.txt'
+6. Install SteamUser module with 'npm install steam-user'
-5. Open "start.vbs".
+7. Open "start.vbs".
 It will start the bot in the background.

 # Commands
 - ".commands" - Shows all commands